 Burgers, burgers everywhere.
 While it’s not unusual to stuff your face with a juicy beef patty in New York City, finding a quiet, or at least tourist-free spot in which to do so is rare.
 So how about a burger shop hidden (literally a hidden gem) behind a curtain in an unsuspecting hotel lobby?
 Follow your nose to Le Parker Meridian Hotel in Midtown for a menu that almost exclusively features hamburgers and cheeseburgers before too many other people find out about Burger Joint.

 Moored under the Brooklyn Bridge in Dumbo (an acronym meaning Down Under the Manhattan Bridge Overpass), Brooklyn, you’ll find an unexpected place to enjoy the beautiful sounds of classical music.
 BargeMusic has been dubbed NYC’s “floating concert hall” and has been proudly hosting classical music events since 1977.
 What’s more, you get to enjoy a piece of the city’s musical history while simultaneously taking in scenic views of the East River.

 8. Visit the Berlin Wall

 No, really!
-When the Berlin Wall was demolished in 1989, sections decorated with artwork were preserved and five of these are now hidden around New York.
-One stands in an office block lobby on Madison Avenue, one at the Kowsky Plaza in Battery Park, one in the gardens of the United Nations Building, one in the grounds of Intrepid Sea Air & Space Museum and one in Ripley’s Believe it or Not Museum on Times Square.
-Combine modern history with an unusual city tour and explore New York by visiting them all in a day.
+When the Berlin Wall was demolished in 1989, sections decorated with artwork were preserved and several of these now reside around New York.
+Set off in search for the pieces at the Kowsky Plaza in Battery Park, in the gardens of the United Nations Building, in the grounds of Intrepid Sea Air & Space Museum and in Ripley’s Believe it or Not Museum in Times Square.

 9. Cilantro for Mexican food